avilatner/javascript-sdk/README.md

 ####  Manually

-Include the JS SDK on your page once before the \</head> tag.
+Include the JS header tag on your page once before the \</head> tag.
-**The SDK script needs to be loaded on each and every page, if you are generating your site content dynamicaly (using Angular's ng-view for example) contact our support for a tailor made solution support@apester.com and open a issue on github**
+**The header tag needs to be loaded on each and every page, if you are generating your site content dynamicaly (using Angular's ng-view for example) contact our support for a tailor made solution support@apester.com and open a issue on github**
 ```html
 <html>
 <head>